seanh/sidecar/README.md

 * `TAGS`: inserts links to Pelican's tag pages for each of the article's tags, if any.

-Items in `SIDECAR_TAGLINE` that don't match any of the special strings above are rendered directly, so you can include your own raw HTML strings in taglines.
+Items that don't match any of the special strings above are rendered directly, so you can include your own raw HTML strings:

 <h3 id="article_source_url">Linking to article/page source files</h3>